gabuvi7/Angular-6-Pages/platzinger/README.md

 # Platzinger

-It's a single web page, it's similar to messenger.
+It's a single web application, it's similar to messenger.
 You can registry, add avatars, profile photo.
 Once you add friends, you can chat with them.